($1,225) Cost to ship a car from Colorado Springs, CO to Washington DC, MD

 The time of the year

-Seasonal demand and weather conditions in both Colorado Springs and Washington DC can impact car shipping prices.
+Both seasonal trends and local weather in Colorado Springs and Washington DC can influence what you’ll pay for car shipping.

 Colorado Springs has a cooler, dry-winter and its location just east of the Rocky Mountains affords it the rapid warming influence from chinook winds during winter but also subjects it to drastic day-to-day variability in weather conditions.
 Winters range from mild to moderately cold.
 Dry weather generally prevails, but brief afternoon thunderstorms are common, especially in July and August when the city receives the majority of its annual rainfall.